rust-lang/async-book/src/async_await/chapter.md

 implement the `Sync` trait.

-(Caveat: it is possible to use these types so long as they aren't in scope during a call to `await!`.)
+(Caveat: it is possible to use these types so long as they aren't in scope during a call to `.await`.)

-Similarly, it isn't a good idea to hold a traditional non-futures-aware lock across an `await!`, as it can cause the threadpool to lock up: one task could take out a lock, `await!` and yield to the executor, allowing another task to attempt to take the lock and cause a deadlock.
+Similarly, it isn't a good idea to hold a traditional non-futures-aware lock across an `.await`, as it can cause the threadpool to lock up: one task could take out a lock, `.await` and yield to the executor, allowing another task to attempt to take the lock and cause a deadlock.
 To avoid this, use the `Mutex` in `futures::lock` rather than the one from `std::sync`.